Youth Music Illinois Handbook

 You may need to contact Youth Music Illinois throughout the season for a variety of reasons.
 Your primary contacts for the organization will be the following:

 Your ensemble conductor will be the musical authority and source of answers to questions on music.
+Any questions regarding your orchestra or ensemble should be directed to the conductor/director first.
 All non-musical questions or concerns should be directed to the Program Manager or Executive Director.

 HOW WE COMMUNICATE WITH MEMBERS

 Youth Music Illinois communicates with student musicians and parents almost exclusively through email.
 It is your family’s responsibility to make sure that we have a working email address for you on file, and to make sure our messages can reach you.
 (Please make sure your browser does not spam-filter our mailings, and read all newsletters for important messages).
 The fastest, most reliable way to reach Youth Music Illinois staff is through email.